-Motorcycle Safety: The development and implementation of programs to reduce the frequency of involvement of motorcycles in traffic collisions.
+Motorcycle Safety: The development and implementation of programs to reduce the frequency of involvement of motorcycles in traffic collisions and to reduce the number of motorcycle related crash injuries and fatalities.

-Pedestrian Safety: The development, implementation and evaluation of educational and enforcement programs that will enhance pedestrian safety.
+Pedestrian Safety: The development, implementation and evaluation of educational and enforcement programs that will enhance pedestrian safety, thus reducing the occurrence of pedestrian involvement in automobile crashes and the number of pedestrian fatalities occurring as the result of automobile collisions.